Medical Students: Kidney TREKS

 The Kidney TREKS program offers participants the opportunity to:

-- Attend a week long course at the MDIBL or at the UChicago site.
-Tuition, a travel stipend to Maine or Illinois, and room and board are provided by ASN.
+- Attend a week-long course at either the MDIBL or the UChicago site.
+Tuition, a travel support to Maine or Illinois, and room and board are provided by ASN.

 - Connect with a nephrology mentor who will interact with the student over the course of medical school training, graduate school, or postdoctoral fellowship.

 - Receive complimentary ASN membership, including access to website resources for students.